When is a craft beverage no longer considered “craft”?

 What is a “craft beer?”

-"At the time, Samuel Adams was nearing that threshold and wanted to still be officially considered ‘craft,’" says Tomas Sluiter, president ofand principal with .
-"That number is set to be revisited again by the Brewers Association in 2025."
+“At the time, Samuel Adams was nearing that threshold and wanted to still be officially considered ‘craft,’” says Tomas Sluiter, president of Culmination Brewing Co and principal with Brewery Consultant Group.
+“That number is set to be revisited again by the Brewers Association in 2025.”

 In addition, to be referred to as a craft brewer, less than 25% percent of the craft brewery should be owned or controlled by a firm that isn’t considered a craft brewer.